cbsom/jcal-zmanim/README.md

 //Get the candle-lighting time const candles = erevShabbos.getCandleLighting(dallas);

-//Spit in out formatted nicely... console.log(
+//Spit it out - formatted nicely... console.log(
   `Candle lighting time in ${dallas.Name} on ${erevShabbos.toString()} is at ${Utils.getTimeString(
     candles